-We say that good equipment does not make a good photographer, but this rule has exceptions.
+I say that good equipment does not make a good photographer, but this rule has exceptions.
 Photographing fights is one of them.

 It is also better to have a lens with a long focal length, because it is difficult to take good photographs is you are too close to your subjects during the fight.
 In fact, it can even be dangerous.
-On one occasion, we had to quickly get away from a fight between red deer, because the combatants were moving rapidly towards us.
+On one occasion, I had to quickly get away from a fight between red deer, because the combatants were moving rapidly towards us.
 It is always better to be careful.

 Fights between European mammals such as red deer, wild boars and fallow deer are fascinating events.
 Wildlife photographers who have successfully taken photographs of fights are patient and perseverant.
 They have a good knowledge of the area and they brought the right equipment.
 But never forget that they also had good luck.